aki-null/epsilon-script/README.md

 430.0
 ```

 The `VariableId` struct provides type safety and optimal performance by using unique integer identifiers internally while maintaining a simple string-based interface.

-The `Compiler.Options.Immutable` flag prevents expressions that modify variables from compiling.
+This is the recommended way to work with variables for performance-critical code.

 Variables cannot be defined within scripts.
 This prevents expressions from becoming too complex.

-#### Alternative: Direct String Usage
+#### String-based Variable Access

-For simpler code, you can use strings directly:
+For simpler code where performance is less critical, you can use strings directly without `VariableId`:

 ```c#
 var compiler = new Compiler();